-The pages and organisations listed below are some of the skeptical and secular humanist resources we’ve found useful over the years.
-No regular blogs have been listed, because individual tastes differ quite substantially in that regard (but feel free to use the contact form at the bottom of the page to make suggestions, or alternatively to start a conversation on the Facebook page).
+The pages and organisations listed below are some of the sceptical and secular humanist resources we’ve found useful over the years.
+No personal blogs have been listed, because individual tastes differ quite substantially in that regard.

 The speeches of Robert Ingersoll – if the FSI were a person, that person would be Robert Ingersoll.

 Nicknamed ‘The Great Agnostic’, Ingersoll (August 11, 1833 – July 21, 1899) was a 19th century travelling orator during the “Golden Age of Freethought”.
 He was a secular campaigner and an advocate for womens’ suffrage, the abolition of slavery and other secular values that were well ahead of his time.
 As the son of an abolitionist preacher, he dedicated his life to travelling to deliver rousing, educational speeches on rational thinking and forward-looking values.
 A true thought-leader who worked to help everyone think better and live better lives, we believe that Ingersoll personifies the core principle of the Free Society Institute, which is the importance of thinking things through.

 A simple guide to humanism – simple answers to frequently asked questions about humanism.

 The Fine Art of Baloney Detection – a summary of a chapter from Carl Sagan’s indispensable book, The Demon-haunted World.

 Media Guide to Skepticism – Sharon Hill of Doubtful News has put together this very helpful guide to what the “skeptical viewpoint” entails.

 The Skeptics Guide to the Universe podcast – your escape to reality!